 - Laminate – can be installed just like hardwood on top of plywood, but you also will have to add a secondary underlayment of thin plywood.
 Since laminate is a thinner material than hardwood or tile it is not as forgiving for things such as dents, grooves and ridges.

-Tour a Custom Home Built by Lindus Construction:
+Tour a Custom New Construction Home Built By Our Team Of Contractors:

 Important Tips When Installing Your Subflooring